-Subject to limited exceptions, it is an offence for a person or company in a special relationship with a reporting issuer (and in some jurisdictions, a non-reporting issuer whose securities are publicly traded) (a) to purchase or sell (or to recommend the purchase or sale of) securities of the reporting issuer with the knowledge of a material fact or material change that has not been generally disclosed, or (b) to inform, other than in the necessary course of business, another person of a material fact or material change with respect to the reporting issuer before it has been generally disclosed.
-If convicted, the penalty includes imprisonment up to five years less a day and/or a fine of up to C\$5 million (and in certain cases, triple the amount of profit made or loss avoided).
-(See also Section 22.2 - White Collar Crime - Securities Regulations, above.)
+Subject to limited exceptions, it is an offence for a person or company in a special relationship with a reporting issuer (and in some jurisdictions, a non-reporting issuer whose securities are publicly traded) to (a) purchase or sell (or recommend the purchase or sale of) securities of the reporting issuer with knowledge of a material fact or material change of such issuer that has not been generally disclosed, or (b) inform, other than in the necessary course of business, another person of a material fact or material change with respect to such issuer before it has been generally disclosed.
+If convicted, potential penalties generally include imprisonment up to five years less a day and/or a fine of up to C\$5 million (and in certain cases, triple the amount of profit made or loss avoided).
+(See also Section 22.2 - White-Collar Crime - Securities Regulations, above.)